 Dr Amir Pourabdollah is a senior lecturer in computer science at Nottingham Trent University.
-He currently leads Object-Oriented System Analysis & Design (UG, PG) and Internet Programming (PG) modules.
+He currently leads Artificial Intelligence module, as well as Object-Oriented System Analysis & Design (UG, PG) modules.
 He is with Computational Intelligence and Applications Research Group (CIA), and supervises PhD students in the area of Ambient Intelligence.
 His other active areas of research include fuzzy logic systems, geospatial intelligence and quantum computing.

 Since 2009, Amir has been appointed as:

 - Research fellow in Data Analytics, Advanced Data Analysis Centre, University of Nottingham.

 - Research fellow in computer science, IMA and LUCID research groups, University of Nottingham.

 - Research fellow in Horizon Digital Economy, University of Nottingham.

 - Research fellow in geospatial science, Nottingham Geospatial Institute, University of Nottingham.

 - Honorary Lecturer in MSc IT, Liverpool University Online Programs.

 - Artificial Intelligence: Fuzzy Logic Systems, Uncertainty Decision Making.